Kaawasaaki/Meow-HTB/README.md

-# 🐱 Meow - Hack The Box (Beginner Level)
+#  Meow - Hack The Box

-> Difficulty: Very Easy
+> Difficulty: Easy
-> Category: Pwnbox / Intro
+> Category: Pwnbox
-> IP: [your assigned IP]
+> IP: 10.10.14.108
 > Author: Hack The Box

 ---

-## 🧠 Description
+##  Description

-**Meow** is the first and easiest box on Hack The Box, designed for complete beginners.
+**Meow** is the first box on Hack The Box.
 It introduces basic port scanning, service identification, and the use of `telnet` to retrieve a flag from a running service.
 No exploitation or scripting is required — just command-line basics and curiosity.

 ---

-## 🛠️ Tools Used
+##  Tools Used

 - `nmap` – For discovering open ports
 - `telnet` – For connecting to the service